 If you are helping a loved one with addiction, Kolmac Outpatient Recovery Centers may have the answers you need.
 Kolmac’s evidence-based outpatient program allows your loved one to continue working and living at home during treatment.
 Our program includes weekly support meetings for loved ones.
 These meetings provide education about addiction and recovery, and information about what to expect as a friend or family member of someone with a drug or alcohol problem.

-Helping a loved one with addiction begins when everyone recognizes there is a problem.
 At Kolmac, our approach is to treat addiction as a family disease.
-This means that loved ones are just as impacted by addiction as the person using or drinking.
-Therefore, the recovery process is more successful when support from loved ones is included in treatment.
+An addicted person’s loved ones are just as impacted by addictive behavior, and we have found that the recovery process is more successful when support from family and/or friends is included in treatment.

 - Is your loved one using alcohol or drugs in greater quantities?

-- Does your loved one want to stop substance use but cannot?
+- Do they want to stop substance use, but can’t?

-- Does your loved one avoid social, recreational or work activities to use drugs or alcohol?
+- Do they avoid social, recreational or work activities to use drugs or alcohol?

 - Has your loved one continued to drink or use drugs, even after facing negative consequences?